Defining the API

 You can access the API part of your app at the bottom of the Application Menu - "Backend Workflows".
 This will take you to a special 'page' with a few different kinds of workflows that do not belong to any particular page.
 The Design tab will not be accessible, and the entire work will be done in the Workflow tab.

-Creating API workflows (or "endpoints") is quite similar to creating normal workflows in your page, with a few differences.
+Creating API workflows is quite similar to creating normal workflows in your page, with a few differences.
+Each API workflow corresponds to an "endpoint" that can be called via the Workflow API.

-Each endpoint should have a unique name; the Issue Checker will catch doubles.
-The name should be lower case, without spaces, as it will be used in the URL of the request to the API.
+Each API workflow should have a unique name.
+The name should be lower case and without spaces, as it will be used in the URL of the request to the API.

 Actions that can be used in an API workflow are server-side only actions.

-You can pick a few options regarding authentication and exposing the endpoint to the outside world.
+You can pick a few options regarding authentication and exposing the API workflow to the outside world.

 When you add a parameter, you should name the parameter, pick a type of data, and specify whether the parameter is optional or not.
 The type of data is very important, as Bubble will validate the data when a request is made, and will return an error if a parameter is invalid.
 See below more details about how to make a request.

-Note that for the initialization to be effective, the request should be made to the endpoint URL, plus initialize at the end.
+Note that for the initialization to be effective, the request should be made to the API workflow's endpoint URL, plus initialize at the end.
 The endpoint will look like

 The request should be made to the test version of your app, as it's the version you're modifying.